AlexisChevalier/MewPipe/Readme.md

 - Cholin Théodore
 - Chevalier Alexis

+**All the project's documentations, schemas and textual deliverables are available in the folder Documentations/, unfortunately, most of them is written in French**

 The architecture requires a windows platform, Sql Server Express (Metadata, OAuth2.0 and account management, IIS Express, MongoDB (Communication inside the distributed system) and RabbitMQ (File storage using GridFS).

 Here is a brief description of the different parts of the system: